Effects of virtual Majorana neutrinos on charged Lepton Flavor Violation decays from a seesaw variant with radiatively induced light neutrino masses: Summary and conclusion

-Analysis of the $\rho_1, \rho_2$ parameter space revealed distinct allowed regions: hyperbolas suggesting an inverse relationship between parameters for the cross-texture and diagonal-triangle texture, with the generated figures strongly correlated with the $\eta_{\mu e}$ entry, while the triangle texture produced an elliptical boundary constraint. \\
+The analysis of the $\rho_1, \rho_2$ parameter space revealed distinctive allowed regions for each $\xi$ texture: hyperbolas suggesting an inverse relationship between parameters for the cross-texture and for the diagonal-triangle texture, whereas the triangle texture produced an elliptical boundary constraint.
+Moreover, the $\eta$ textures resulting from the cross and from the diagonal-triangle $\xi$ textures involve relations among the non-unitarity-matrix entries, a feature which, by contrast, is not found in the $\eta$ matrix corresponding to the triangle $\xi$ texture.
+Let us emphasize that in the three cases, corresponding to these three $\xi$ textures, the stringent constraints on the non-unitarity $|\eta_{\mu e}|$ parameter induce a noticeable suppression on the tau-decay processes. \\

 The $\mathcal{BR}(\ell_{\alpha} \rightarrow \ell_\beta \gamma )$ versus $M_N$ plots exhibit asymptotic behavior that allows the muon process to reach current and future experimental sensitivity, in contrast to the tau channels which remain three orders of magnitude below these bounds - a pattern consistent across all three studied textures.
 The $\mathcal{BR}(\ell_{\alpha} \rightarrow \ell_\beta \gamma )$ versus $\eta_{\alpha \beta}$ plots reveal different correlations between these elements according to the symmetry conditions of the $\eta$ matrix entries.\\